protontypes/open-sustainable-technology/README.md

 - [earthkit](https://github.com/ecmwf/earthkit) - A project led by ECMWF, providing powerful tools for speeding up weather and climate science workflows by simplifying data access, processing, analysis, visualisation and much more.
 - [ccvi-data](https://github.com/ccew-unibw/ccvi-data) - Establish a scientifically informed tool that enables policymakers and researchers to assess and map current global risks to human security arising from climate and conflict hazards, their intersections and the potential for harmful interactions.
 - [Meteobike](https://github.com/achristen/Meteobike) - Environmental Meteorology to measure temperature and humidity on bikes and tag measurements with GPS.
+- [Cylc](https://github.com/cylc/cylc-flow) - A general purpose workflow engine that also manages cycling systems very efficiently, used in production weather, climate, and environmental forecasting on HPC, but is not specialized to those domains.

 ### Climate Downscaling